c6g4/katacoda/docker-run/step_interactive_detached.md

 ## Detached mode: `-d`

 Use detached mode to run a container in the background.
-You can still interact with it by other means.

 ```shell
   -d, --detach                         Run container in background and print container ID
 ```